guoming-dev/computer-science-study-notes/Learning-Git/README.md

 - 🧐 **Troubleshooting common issues**
 - 🎯 **Practical applications of Git based on Ultralearning principles**

-## 📖 Contents (In Progress)
+## 📖 Contents

-*Note: Files are still being created and will be updated progressively.*

 - 📜 `git_cheat_sheet.md` - A handy Git cheat sheet with commonly used commands in projects.
+- 🧠 `git_metalearning.md` - Understanding the **why and how** of learning Git strategically.

+*Note: The following files are still being created and will be updated progressively.*

 - ⌨️ `basic_git_commands.md` - Fundamental Git commands and their usage.
-- 🧠 `git_metalearning.md` - Understanding the **why and how** of learning Git strategically.
 - 🎯 `git_exercises.md` - Hands-on practice exercises for active retrieval.
 - 🔁 `git_flashcards.md` - A collection of Q&A-based Git concepts for spaced repetition.
 - 🧑‍🏫 `git_feynman_explained.md` - Explaining Git using the **Feynman Technique**.